awsdocs/amazon-transcribe-developer-guide/doc_source/websocket-med.md

 **Task 1: Create a canonical request**

 Create a string that includes information from your request in a standardized format\.
 This ensures that when AWS receives the request, it can calculate the same signature that you calculate in Task 3\.
-For more information, see [Create a Canonical Request for Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/sigv4-create-canonical-request.html) in the *Amazon Web Services General Reference*\.
+For more information, see [Create a Canonical Request for Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/sigv4-create-canonical-request.html) in the *AWS General Reference*\.

 1. Define variables for the request in your application\.